 Terrorism financing provides funds for terrorist activity.
-It may involve funds raised from legitimate sources, such as business profit and donations from personal sources or humanitarian organizations, as well as from criminal sources, such as drug trade, the smuggling of weapons and other goods, fraud, kidnapping and extortion.
+It may involve funds raised from legitimate sources, such as business profit and donations from personal sources or humanitarian organisations, as well as from criminal sources, such as drug trade, the smuggling of weapons and other goods, fraud, kidnapping and extortion.

-Within the meaning of the Law, terrorism financing means the providing or collecting of property, or an attempt to do so, with the intention of using it, or in the knowledge that it may be used, in full or in part:
+Within the meaning of the Law, terrorism financing means the providing or collecting of assets, or an attempt to do so, with the intention of using it, or in the knowledge that it may be used, in full or in part:

 - in order to carry out a terrorist act;

 - by terrorist organizations.